Exiv2/exiv2/msvc2005/ReadMe.txt

      1) msvc2005 supports 64 bit and 32 bit builds
      2) msvc2005 provides projects to build expat, zlib, curl, libssh and openssl
      3) msvc2005 is designed to accomodate new versions of expat and zlib when they become available.
-     4) msvc2005 supports DevStudio 2005 and later (no support for 2003)
+     4) msvc2005 supports Visual Studio 2005 and later (no support for 2003)
      5) msvc2005 does not require you to build 'vanilla' expat and zlib projects in advance
      6) msvc2005 does not support the organize application
      7) msvc2005 supports building with zlib1.2.7 or 1.2.8
      8) msvc2005 supports building with expat2.1.0 or expat2.0.1

-     msvc2003 will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.
+     msvc2003 will continue to be supported for 32 bit builds using Visual Studio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.

 3    Batch builds and tests